rerun/rerun/README.md

 # DESCRIPTION

-Rerun is a simple command runner that turns loose shell scripts into modular automation.
-Rerun will help you organize your scripts into well defined command interfaces.
+Rerun is a simple framework that turns loose shell scripts into modular automation.
+Rerun will help you organize your scripts into user friendly commands.
-Collections of management modules can be archived and delivered as a single executable to facilitate team hand offs.
+Collections of rerun modules can be archived and delivered as a single executable or as RPMs or Debian packages to facilitate handoffs between teams.
-Using the "stubbs" module, rerun will even facilitate documentation and unit tests.
+The included "stubbs" module, helps you develop your own rerun modules, generating option parsing code, documentation even unit tests for each of your commands.

-Rerun provides two modes of operation:
+End users can browse and execute commands via its two modes of operation:

 1. *Listing*: Rerun lists modules and commands.
 Listing information includes name, description and command line usage syntax.